capstone-engine/capstone-engine.github.io/showcase.md

 - [dc-lang](https://github.com/patrykstefanski/dc-lang): A toy programming language + tracing JIT.

 - [Golf](https://github.com/pspace/golf): Parser for ELF file written in Golang.

+- [TaintGrind](https://github.com/wmkhoo/taintgrind): A taint-tracking plugin for the Valgrind memory checking tool.

 <br>
 In addition, Capstone is available in the following Operating System distributions (listed in no particular order)